Prostitution / Sex Industry

 Stop Demand – the vision is for a world free of sexual violence, sexual exploitation and sexual denigration.
 There are many organisations working to help women and children ensnared in the global sex trade (prostitution, strip clubs, sex tourism, pornography, trafficking, etc.).
 However, as with all trades demand drives supply.
 Stop Demand's point of difference is that it works to stop the demand that fuels the supply.
 Stop Demand works to identify, challenge and seek a shift in attitudes and beliefs that underpin and sustain all forms of sexual violence, sexual exploitation and sexual denigration of women and children.
 Stop Demand's key platform is education ~ through public awareness raising, calling for local and global action, coordinating campaigns, mobilising the community in particular the male community, media engagement, and collaborating with governmental and non-governmental agencies, Auckland, NZ.

 Trafficking / Prostitution / Sexual Exploitation, WomensLaw.org (English / Español) – the mission is to provide easy-to-understand legal information and resources to women living with or escaping domestic violence.
-By reaching out through the Internet, we empower women and girls to lead independent and productive lives, free from abuse, Brooklyn, NY.
+By reaching out through the Internet, we empower women and girls to lead independent and productive lives, free from abuse, New York, NY.